 "No one ever told me that grief felt so like fear." -C.S Lewis, A Grief Observed

 “We are not adrift in chaos.
 To me that is the most fortifying, the most stabilizing, the most peace-giving thing that I know about anything in the universe.
-Every time that things have seemingly fallen apart in my life, I have gone back to those things that do not change.
+Every time things have seemingly fallen apart in my life, I have returned to those things that do not change.
 Nothing in the universe can ever change those facts.
 [Jesus] loves me.
 I am not at the mercy of chance.” -Elisabeth Elliott, Suffering Is Never for Nothing

 “There are many things that can only be seen through eyes that have cried.” -St. Oscar Romero